-Software development begins with requirements documentation.
-This is the time when we get to brainstorm and imagine what you want your new system or site to do in the easiest possible way: we talk about it.
+This is the kind of documentation produced in conjunction with the main business stakeholders and workers, to determine the kind of system that will best fulfill the results of the UX research.
+Actually this document in some ways can precede the interviews, so we know what business purpose the work of UX research is supposed to serve.
+This is the time when we get to brainstorm and imagine what we want the new system or site to do in the easiest possible way: we talk about it.
 As things become more clear, they get written down in a document so we can remember and review what we are going to do.
 This document will contain several key things about the system or site that is to be built.
 First, it can contain a statement about the business purpose of the site or system so that everyone is clear about why we are doing all of this work.
-It will also contain several lists of people who are concerned with the site or system to be built: a list of the stakeholders and what their interests are, the signatories who are the final decision makers for the design, and the different user groups and what their overall functions are in the system.
-It also contains a data dictionary, which is a list of the kinds of data the organization uses, and a list of functions which means fairly detailed descriptions of what the different users actually need to do.
-It contains a list of reports that will need to be produced by the site or system for administrative oversight, and a description of the business requirements.
+It might also contain several lists of people who are concerned with the site or system to be built: a list of the stakeholders and what their interests are, the signatories who are the final decision makers for the design, and the different user groups and what their overall functions are in the system.
+It might also contain a data dictionary, which is a list of the kinds of data the organization uses, and a list of functions which means fairly detailed descriptions of what the different users actually need to do.
+It might also contain a list of reports that will need to be produced by the site or system for administrative oversight, and a description of the business requirements.

 You can see a screen shot of a sample requirements document here: requirements_ss.png.

 UX design documentation can take many forms.
-We make make diagrams with little stick figures and bubbles, called "use case" diagrams.
-This is very simple - it means we graphically show the different users of the system, along with what they do, and how their work flows and interrelates to one another.
+We make make diagrams with little stick figures and bubbles, called “use case” diagrams.
+This is very simple – it means we graphically show the different users of the system, along with what they do, and how their work flows and interrelates to one another.
+Swimlane diagrams can be extremely helpful in showing the flow of information and decision making from one type of user to the next.
 There may be flow diagrams, data state diagrams, and all kinds of other pieces of documentation.
 The thing to remember is that all of this is meant to make it easier for you or for the programmers who are going to build the system to understand how things are supposed to work.

 These are very undetailed, almost cartoonish quick drawings of the screens and application flow overviews that show what your system or site is going to look like.
 These are very useful for quickly creating an easily understood sense of the flow and nature of the new site or system.
 At this stage of development, it is easy to introduce changes and discuss features, because changes involve a pencil and an eraser and perhaps a new sheet of paper.
 Storyboards help to establish good communications between potential end users of a system and the designer. and the programmers.